Beej126/BeejBlog/content/posts/2016-06-24-solved-bare-cname-with-mx-record.md

 ![][3]

-along with a happy O365 MX record (sorry i can&#8217;t slam dunk it with showing actual host names, you&#8217;ll have to trust me that it really did work and i didn&#8217;t make this up)
+along with a happy O365 MX record (sorry i can't slam dunk it with showing actual host names, you'll have to trust me that it really did work and i didn't make this up)

 ![][4]

-I&#8217;ve found this &#8220;[MX ToolBox][5]&#8221; to be loads of help for double checking the various DNS responses:
+I've found this "[MX ToolBox][5]" to be loads of help for double checking the various DNS responses:

 [![][6]][5]